jrwest/easy_test/README.md

 ## easy_test

 Be more expressive and DRY up (although not so much yet) your Erlang common test suites.
+See [Wiki](https://github.com/jrwest/easy_test/wiki) for more information.

 ## Currently Implemented